Dr. Thomas Grabowski, who directs the UW Medicine Alzheimer Disease Research Center, discusses latest advances and research in progress.

 Tell me about the Memory and Brain Wellness Center?

-In 2013, we launched the Memory and Brain Wellness Center at UW Medicine to have a solid clinical partner for UW Medicine’s Alzheimer’s research program.
+In 2013, we launched the Memory and Brain Wellness Center clinic at UW Medicine to have a solid clinical partner for UW Medicine’s Alzheimer’s research program.
 We moved the Alzheimer Research Development Center from the VA Puget Sound Health Care System to Harborview Medical Center to be closer to patients and our research team.
 The Memory and Brain Wellness Center sees about 1,000 new patients annually and supports a strong clinical trials program.
 The center is funded by philanthropy and clinical funding.

 What kind of resources does the center have for researchers?